2010 G20 Toronto summit: Outcome

 Prior to the Toronto summit, it was speculated that it would not see the same outcome as previous summits.
 This was partially due to most countries' entering recovery mode from the global economic recession after the past G20 summits; thus, the likelihood of new issues being raised was minimal.

 During the working dinner for G20 leaders on the evening of June 26, South African president [Jacob Zuma] promoted more partnership between the international community and Africa for the development in the continent.
 "As Africa we bring to the G20 Summit the key message that we must, together as the developing and developed worlds, promote stronger and more effective and equal international partnerships for growth and development," he remarked.

 At the summit, the US president Barack Obama warned that global recovery was still "fragile."
 In hopes of boosting American exports, he proposed a free trade agreement between the United States and South Korea.
 A key agreement the leaders of developed nations made was to cut annual budget deficits in half by 2013.
 The leaders also agreed on reducing debt-to-GDP ratio in each economy by 2016.
 The debate on imposing a tax on financial institutions was settled as the group agreed that financial institutions would be required to make fair contributions to recover costs from the financial sector reform, but the manner of collecting the contributions would be left to each government.
 Participants also decided that the institutions would be required to keep a higher amount of financial capital in case of future financial shocks.
 Climate change and food security were also discussed; the leaders reiterated their commitment to a "greener growth".

 The G20 Toronto Summit Declaration, which was released shortly after the summit concluded, stated that "serious challenges remain."
-According to the document, the challenges include high unemployment rates in various economies and the concurrent existence of the impact of the financial crisis.
+According to the document, the challenges include high unemployment rates in various economies and the impact of the 2008 financial crisis.
 The International Monetary Fund, in its post-summit document, indicated that a speedy cut in deficits may substantially slow growth.
 In a publication entitled Top Ten Commandments for Fiscal Adjustment in Advanced Economies, the organization insisted that balanced public spending could stabilize bond markets, reduce interest rates from less government spending, and encourage private investment.
 It also recommended that emerging economies such as China, which has largely benefited from trade surpluses, rely less on developed nations and increase their own spending in order to promote domestic demand.